A fixed-point algorithm for matrix projections with applications in quantum information: Numerical comparison between the SDP solver and the fixed-point algorithm

-respectively.
-Here, $\text{diag}(\sigma)$ is the diagonal matrix containing the elements of the diagonal of $\sigma$ on the main diagonal.
-We use the SDP formulation of the fidelity given in~\cite{watrous2012simpler} and simplify the SDP using representation theory (Schur's lemma)~\cite[Section 5]{laborde2021testing}.
+Here, $\mathcal{L}(A)$ is the set of all linear operators.
+Moreover, we further simplify it using representation-theoretic tools, specifically Schur's lemma, as outlined in~\cite[Section 5]{laborde2021testing}.

 We considered bipartite quantum systems with subsystem dimensions ranging from 2 to 7 for the max-conditional entropy, and quantum states of dimensions ranging from 4 to 36 for the fidelity of coherence.
 For each value of the dimension, we test both algorithms on the same 100 randomly generated quantum states.
 The SDP solver returns a value with precision $10^{-8}$.
 To match the same precision, we set to $10^{-9}$ the accuracy of the fixed-point algorithm.
-This follows from the arguments of Section~\ref{quantum info} that relate the fidelity and the Bures distance optimizations and from the fact that the maximum fidelity to the set of symmetric states is lower bounded by the inverse of the dimension and we consider dimensions smaller than $10^{2}$.
-The code is available at this \href{https://github.com/GreaterFool25/MaxFidelitySymmetric}{link}.
-We run both algorithms in a personal laptop with 8 GB RAM and a 2.42 GHz CPU.
+This follows from the arguments of Section~\ref{quantum info} that relate the fidelity and the Bures distance optimizations and from the fact that the maximum fidelity to the set of invariant states is lower bounded by the inverse of the dimension, and we consider dimensions smaller than $10^{2}$.
+The code is available on GitHub.\footnote{\href{https://github.com/GreaterFool25/MaxFidelitySymmetric}{https://github.com/GreaterFool25/MaxFidelitySymmetric}} We run both algorithms on a personal laptop with 8 GB RAM and a 2.42 GHz CPU.
 We compare the runtimes in Fig.~\ref{fig:runtime}.

 We noticed that the SDPT3 solver sometimes fails to converge within $10^{-8}$ and returns an inaccurate solution.
 However, the fixed-point algorithm always converges.
 We decided to discard these samples.
 Fig.~\ref{fig:runtime} shows that the fixed-point iterative algorithm outperforms the SDP by several orders of magnitude.
 Moreover, we observe that the SDP algorithm requires significantly more memory than the fixed-point one.
 As further evidence of the performance of our algorithm, we consider subsystem dimension $d=12$ in the max-conditional entropy.
 The SDP takes around twenty minutes while the fixed-point algorithm takes less than a second.
 We could not run the SDP for larger system sizes due to insufficient memory.